49ers hang on to beat Lions 30-27

 INJURIES

-Lions CB Darius Slay left the game with a concussion in the third quarter.
+Lions CB Darius Slay left with a concussion in the third quarter. ...
+49ers S Jaquiski Tartt left in the second half with a shoulder injury.

 ANTHEM